UDDITwork/Real-Time-ChatApp/README.md

 # Real-Time Chat Application

-A simple but functional real-time chat application built with FastAPI and WebSockets.
+A simple real-time chat application built with FastAPI and WebSockets.

 ## Features